AdobeDocs/analytics.en/help/export/data-warehouse/create-request/dw-request-report-destinations.md

 * s3:PutObject
 * s3:PutObjectAcl

-  >[!NOTE]
-  >
-  >For each upload to an Amazon S3 bucket, [!DNL Analytics] adds the bucket owner to the BucketOwnerFullControl ACL, whether or not the bucket has a policy that requires it.
-For more information, see "[What is the BucketOwnerFullControl setting for Amazon S3 data feeds?](df-faq.md#BucketOwnerFullControl)"

 The following 16 standard AWS regions are supported (using the appropriate signature algorithm where necessary):

 * us-east-2